-

 How long is a CDL permit valid?

-One year.
+1 year, including the time it took to take and pass the knowledge test authorization.
 During this time you must pass the on-road skills test.
 If you don't pass and your permit expires, you will need to apply for a new CDL permit before being allowed to take another stab at conquering the skills test.

 If I'm an active member of the National Guard, do I need a Pennsylvania CDL to operate a military truck on state roads?